adgelbfish/what/README.md

 P.S.
 As it is art, it is up to reader to decide what it represents.
 Feel free to ask me any questions if you feel like it.
 Although I will try to answer them to the best of my ability, as I am not perfect I may not have answers when you want them.
 But I'm happy to help where I can.

+P.P.S.
+If you want to verify that the code does its job, you can check the github action I created to run it.
+This way you don't need to run any code on your machine.
+Just look at the console output in the action.

 Enjoy!

 -------------